mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 .. option:: --no-check-generated-fields

   Queries related to generated fields are not going to be executed.It will lead to restoration issues if you have generated columns

+.. option:: --bulk-metadata-prefetch

+  Prefetch JSON and generated column metadata in bulk at startup.
+Significantly faster for dumping many tables, but slower for small dumps with -T

 .. option:: --order-by-primary